-Following the 2003-2004 wave of al-Qaeda attacks in Saudi Arabia, bin Laden made his strategic intent clear that his goal was to overthrow the governments of the Arabian Peninsula and replace them with a government that would follow tenets he had laid down-a vision that considered it acceptable to kill innocents and even Muslims and other believers.
-To bin Laden and al-Qaeda, eliminating US support for the governments of the region was a necessary step to achieving those goals.
-The need to eliminate US support was one of the lessons that bin Laden drew from the US liberation of Kuwait.
+Following the 2003-2004 wave of al-Qaeda attacks in Saudi Arabia, bin Laden made his strategic intent clear94 that his goal was to overthrow the governments of the Arabian Peninsula and replace them with a government that would follow tenets he had laid down-a vision that considered it acceptable to kill innocents and even Muslims and other believers.
+To bin Laden and al-Qaeda,

-In the years after 2003, the governments of the Arab Gulf increased their counterterrorism cooperation with the United States across the board in the military, intelligence, and law enforcement worlds.
-Iraq was liberated militarily from Saddam Hussein's rule in April 2003, and as of December 2003, the US military, the US Department of State, the FBI, and other government agencies had an active presence in the Arab Gulf.
+In the years after 2003, the governments of the Arab Gulf increased their counterterrorism cooperation with the United States across the board in the military, intelligence, and law enforcement worlds.95 Iraq was liberated militarily from Saddam Hussein's rule in April 2003, and as of December 2003, the US military, the US Department of State, the FBI, and other government agencies had an active presence in the Arab Gulf.

 US Department of the Treasury: In 2004, the US Department of the Treasury established the Office of Terrorism and Financial Intelligence (TFI), headed by an under secretary.
 TFI became the backbone of Treasury's involvement in counterterrorism and international law enforcement efforts.
-TFI had two main subsidiary offices, Terrorist Financing and Financial Crimes (TFFC), which was Treasury's counterterrorism policy arm, and the Office of Intelligence and Analysis, which provided counterterrorism intelligence analysis.
-Treasury had long had the Office of Foreign Assets Control (OFAC), which enforced US and international economic sanctions.
+TFI had two main subsidiary offices, Terrorist Financing and Financial Crimes (TFFC), which was Treasury's counterterrorism policy arm, and the Office of Intelligence analysis.96 Treasury had long had the Office of Foreign Assets Control (OFAC), which enforced US and international economic sanctions.
 OFAC was moved into TFI and reported to the under secretary of the Treasury for terrorism and financial intelligence, as did the Financial Crimes Enforcement Network (FINCEN).